Pilili

 Pilili is a reed wind instrument in Adjara, west Georgia.
 It is a pipe of 25-30cm in length with 5-7 keys.

 Description

-The main parts of the pilili are: trunk and mouthpiece.
+The main parts of the pilili are the trunk and the mouthpiece.
 The stem or trunk is a tube about 25-30 cm long, on which 5-7 holes are made.
 The mouthpiece is a small tube, the length of which depends on the desired sound.
-It has a split it its sidewall, creating a reed that makes sound when a musician blows through the top tip.
+It has a split in its sidewall, creating a reed that makes sound when a musician blows through the top tip.

-The stem of the pill is made from Tkemli (Prunus cerasifera plum tree) or Didgula (Sambucus nigra) wood.
-In ancient times, tsipil (the tip) was also made from didgula wood, but today bamboo is used for this.
-The tone of the pilili is diatonic, it is arranged in one octave.
+The stem of the pilili is made from Tkemli (Prunus cerasifera plum tree) or Didgula (Sambucus nigra) wood.
+In ancient times, tsipil (the tip) was also made from didgula wood, but today is made from bamboo.
+The tone of the pilili is diatonic, and it has a chromatic range of one octave.